Bluemi/approx_subsetsum/README.md

 ![Plot visualizing the runtime](images/plot.png) *Note: The algorithm timed out after 10 seconds.*

-The following table shows an overview of the runtimes (of course, this depends on the hardware).
+The following table shows an overview of the runtimes.
+Of course, this depends on many things but can be used to get an idea of the performance.

 | #samples | capacity | runtime    |
 |----------|----------|------------|